-What a person believes about baptism effects if/how they perform baptism.
+What a person believes about baptism affects how they experience baptism.

 Baptism is the immersion of a believer in water to represent their identity immersed in the name of the Father, the Son, and the Holy Spirit.
 It is an act of scriptural obedience symbolizing the believer's faith in a crucified, buried, and risen Savior.
 It signifies a person death to sin, the burial of the old life, and the resurrection to walk in newness of life in Christ Jesus.
 It is an outward expression to their inward belief that since Christ resurrected they will too.

 Baptism is intended for those who have professed faith in Jesus Christ and can give testimony of doing so.
+If you have never made the decision to give your life to Jesus, you can do that now.
+Click here to learn how to exchange your life for life in Jesus.
 We baptize by immersion because it is not only the original significance of the word but also it best symbolizes the reality to which baptism points—our death and resurrection in Christ.

 If you have not been baptized following salvation, we ask you to take this step, which in scripture is shown to be a believer’s initial step in their faith journey.
-Since we believe that understanding baptism biblically will allow your personal baptism to be an enriching experience we ask that before registering to be baptized (form below) you prepare yourself by reviewing the resources found here on this web page.
-This can be done:
+You can sign up using the link below.